 In addition, tampering with fuel system which alters emission-related equipment on engines may result in fines or other penalties, per EPA regulations or other local emission laws.

-Do not attempt to service injection pump or fuel injectors yourself.
+Do not attempt to service fuel pump, fuel rail, or fuel injectors yourself.
 Special training and special tools are required.
 (See your authorized servicing dealer or engine distributor.)

 High-Pressure Fuel Lines